derrick-code11/ForestFireSim-22/README.md

 ## Description

-A dynamic forest fire simulation and environmental dataset visualization made developed with Python
+A dynamic forest fire simulation and environmental dataset visualization developed with Python

 ## Libraries Used